couchbase/cbft/IDEAS.md

 know.
 Higher levels of the system (Manager/Planner/Janitor) have a logical index to PIndex mapping.
 An PIndex, in contrast, just knows about a single Stream as its input, and a PIndex doesn't know about couchbase, buckets, vbuckets, or DCP/TAP.
+The PIndex interface should also allow for different, potential PIndex implementations.

 A Stream is a channel of StreamRequest objects, which might represent mutations (document updated, deleted), or "administrative" requests